dm-vdo/vdo-devel/doc/vdo-design.rst

 its key space into many sub-lists, each starting at a fixed key value, so that each individual list is short.

-The default index size used by VDO can hold 64 million records, corresponding to about 256GB.
+The default index size can hold 64 million records, corresponding to about 256GB.
 This means that the index can identify duplicate data if the original data was written within the last 256GB of writes.
 This range is called the deduplication window.
 If new writes duplicate data that is older than that, the index will not be able to find it because the records of the older data have been removed.
-So writing a 200 GB file to a vdo target, and then immediately writing it again, the two copies will deduplicate perfectly.
+So when writing a 200 GB file to a vdo target, and then immediately writing it again, the two copies will deduplicate perfectly.
 Doing the same with a 500 GB file will result in no deduplication, because the beginning of the file will no longer be in the index by the time the second write begins (assuming there is no duplication within the file itself).

 If you anticipate a data workload that will see useful deduplication beyond the 256GB threshold, vdo can be configured to use a larger index with a